Visual diff

 There are also some known issues that currently don’t display properly.
 We are working to improve the UX, but so far we’ve found the following issues:

-Tables are shown to have changes when they may not have changed.
-This is due to do subtly in how HTML tables are rendered, and will be fixed in a future version.
+• Tables are shown to have changes when they may not have changed.
+This is due to subtle variations in how HTML tables are rendered, and will be fixed in a future version.